gospelnnadi/Text-Summarization-SOTA-Experiment/README.md

 # Text-Summarization-SOTA-Experiment
 An experiment of the state of the art in single (short and long document) and multi-document summarization models

-This Repository was set up for consultation for the experiments and evaluation of the state of the art pretained abstractive summarization models for text summarization.
+This repository was set up for consultation of the state of the art pretained abstractive summarization models experimented and the automatic evaluation of the various models in with ROUGE (ROUGE-1, ROUG-2, ROUGE-3, ROUGE-L), CHRF, METEOR, and BertScore.

 The scripts directory contains the various folder of the ipython file for runing the experiment and an Automatic-Evaluation folder containing the various evaluation folder for the single, multi document summarization evaluation script.